-In the IT Industry, the demand for functional, optimized and effective software higher than ever and only growing.
-Considering how quickly the industry is advancing and becoming more and more demanding, the search of competent developers is constant.
+In the IT Industry, the demand for functional, optimized, and effective software higher than ever and only growing.
+Considering how quickly the industry is advancing and becoming more demanding, the search for competent developers is constant.

-Unfortunately, employees who are qualified to create a high-quality product are a precious resource in the modern landscape of business but it is currently at a deficit.
+Unfortunately, employees qualified to create a high-quality product are a precious resource in the modern business landscape, but it is currently at a deficit.

-This is one of the reasons why Agile has become so widespread as one of the main methodologies used for software development management.
-The practice has developed with the flexibility of the dynamic requirements of the industry, to begin with, as an attempt to battle the stiff and impractical solutions that were used before.
+This is one reason.
+Agile has become so widespread as one of the main methodologies for software development management.
+The practice has developed with the flexibility of the industry’s dynamic requirements, to begin with, as an attempt to battle the stiff and impractical solutions used before.

 In my opinion, working for a java software development company, the following are some of the best benefits of using an Agile Project Development approach to make the most of the developer resource you have at your disposal:

 Focus on product performance, rather than excessive documentation

 Documentation is an absolute necessity – there is no argument there.
 However, it is essential to make the realized decision of how much of the product development time you are willing to sacrifice for the sake of leading detailed documentation.

 When it comes to the balance between development and documentation, the former tips the scales much more when it comes to Agile Management teams; sacrificing production and software quality is not an option.
 However, digital tools are used to track the ongoing development process and simultaneously serve both as organizational tools and a means to document the timeline of the project’s tasks.

 Jira, for example, is one of the most used tools that serve this purpose due to its’ functionality features.